I Maed a Gam3 w1th Z0mb1es 1n It!!!1: Reception

-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 became a favorite with critics and was noted for its quirky sense of humor and theme song.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 became a favorite with critics and was noted for its quirky sense of humor and theme song.
 Erik Brudvig of IGN wrote that it was extremely entertaining and "somehow about as insane as its title."
 He further stated that the mechanics are "as simple as any twin-stick shooter like Geometry Wars."
+IGN staff ranked it the best independent game of 2009, and Xbox Live Director Larry Hryb ranked it at the peak of his "Top Indie Game" of 2009 list.

+Reviewers praised its music; Matt Gardner of Gametripper called the featured song "one of the greatest songs to feature in a game", adding it spaced-out musical moments were a homage to the game Asteroids.
+Destructoid praised it, calling it quite simply and hilarious.
+Retroware called it "the best song and one I will never grow tired of."
+A version of the song was released through the Rock Band Network about a year after its release.

-IGN staff ranked it the best independent game of 2009.
-Destructoid Conrad Zimmerman praised the game's creativity, noting that such imaginative titles are rare and "highly welcome" to the industry.
-He criticised that in multiplayer "Due to the field of play being so large, as players move away from each other the display zooms out to accomodate [sic] everybody onscreen."
+Destructoids Conrad Zimmerman praised its creativity, noting that such imaginative titles are rare and "highly welcome" to the industry.
+He criticized that in multiplayer, "Due to the field of play being so large, as players move away from each other the display zooms out to accomodate [sic] everybody onscreen."
 Zimmerman gave a score of 9.5/10.
 Juno Stump of Retroware said "[Silva] unknowingly created a meme" and that it "perfectly preserved in its time with everything from its overuse of typographical errors to its use of leetspeak."

-Xbox Live Director Larry Hryb ranked the game at the peak of his "Top Indie Game" of 2009 list.
-By January 2010, the title had become the top-selling Xbox Live Indie Game.
-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 went on to sell 308,000 copies by August 2010, making Ska Studios roughly $140,000.
+By January 2010, the title had become the most popular and top-selling Xbox Live Indie Game.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 went on to sell 308,000 copies by August 2010, making Ska Studios roughly $140,000.
 It won the 2009 Inside Gaming Award for Best Indie Game.
-The featured song was released through the Rock Band Network about a year after it's release.